filecoin-project/data-prep-tools/README.md

 These are a bunch of tools that could be used to prepare data in order to store it on [Filecoin](https://filecoin.io).

-They are organised according to the implementation language -- shell scripts are in `bash` etc.
+They are organised according to the implementation language -- shell scripts are in `bash` directory, python scripts in `python` directory etc.

 ## Bash